Hypocisy/RPGCoreV3-Chinese-wiki/Summon.md

 Summons a minion for the caster, should they be able to still summon one.
-When used a string infix notation can only accept a specific entity type that was defined by the entity module (Use exact ID)
+Note that the limitation of summoning types **and** the limitation of this mechanic is applied.

 You may want to check [[EntityModule: Creatures]] for further details on creatures, the summoned creature will be inheriting the hostile and friendly checks of the parent.